-What is Candid Photography?
-While many consider it a synonym for Street Photography, I believe that Candid Photography goes even further and offers a much larger scope and way of doing things.
-With this in mind, I know that my personal approach to being candid will give you a better understanding of its role in photography.
+Many consider Candid Photography a synonym for Street Photography.
+But I believe that Candid Photography goes even further and offers a much larger scope and way of producing authentic, great candid photos.
+With this in mind, my personal approach to being candid will give you a better understanding of its role in photography.

 Importance of Candid Photography

 The essential value of Candid Photography is that you can naturally document both ordinary and extraordinary scenes of society.
 So, if we are in the pursuit of capturing things without being noticed, further developing our candid skills will take our photography to an even greater and more satisfying level.

 Thanks to modern technology, we can capture images in a fraction of a second, which means that photographing something in its most natural form is now more attainable.
 When photographing the streets and telling the true stories of our subject is our primary goal, candid is the most objective approach to photography as even the slightest crop can alter an image and change its story completely.

 Candid Photography and Social Skills

 Candid photography is not solely about blending in with surroundings to become invisible to capture a subject in its natural environment.
 It is also about getting closer to people and showing a new level of comfort that welcomes them to be themselves.

 This is where social skills come into play.